 Ben Olsen, D.C.
-United’s now-former coach, finds himself with something new: Free time
+United’s former coach, finds himself with something new: Free time

 Upon his dismissal, Olsen said he received messages from dozens of colleagues, current and former players and friends.
 It helped him appreciate what he had been through over a decade — the longest head-coaching tenure in United history and the second-longest streak in MLS behind Sporting Kansas City’s Peter Vermes.

 “I’ve seen so many coaches over the years leave a team with such a bitter taste in their mouth,” Olsen said.
-“I knew this day was coming and I’ve been prepping for it in a way to make sure I don’t leave that way, that I leave with a real sense of pride in what I’ve done and thankful for the relationships I’ve built over 20 years.”
+“I knew this day was coming, and I’ve been prepping for it in a way to make sure I don’t leave that way — that I leave with a real sense of pride in what I’ve done and thankful for the relationships I’ve built over 20 years.”

 Reiterating his written statement posted last week, Olsen said: “My time as a coach at the club needed to end.
 I do think the club needs to move in a different direction, and that’s a healthy thing for everyone.